 Remember the excitement you felt when your parent put a crisp dollar bill in your hand?
 Or counting coins in your piggy bank, saving up for that new toy or trip to the arcade?
 The next generation of American children may never know this feeling if a growing handful of Internet companies have their way.

 Beginning this spring, parents will be able to give their children money through the Web so they can spend allowances without ever leaving home.
 And startups building these so-called electronic wallets are betting parents will opt for the convenience of online shopping and the ability to track how their children are spending money.

-“Kids and teens are very into computers and the Internet, but they haven’t been able to participate in e-commerce until now,” says R. Paul Herman, CEO of iCanBuy.com, a parental-permission e-commerce site for kids that launched in March and is enjoying a lot of industry buzz.
-“We see our future in helping kids learn how to save, spend, and donate wisely.”
+“Kids and teens are very into computers and the Internet, but they haven’t been able to participate in e-commerce until now.
+There is a better future if we help our kids learn how to save, spend, and donate wisely.”